The Dérailleur Project

 Shimano Deore XT Rapid Rise M760 It was introduced in 2003 and provided a claimed advantage over high-normal derailleurs but alas it did not.

-Paul's Powerglide It's fully CNC machined, made in the US and was introduced in '95.
+Paul Powerglide It's fully CNC machined, made in the US and was introduced in '95.
+This is an early model with the Paul sticker on the outer plate.

 Campagnolo Record OR It was introduced in 1992 and was Campy's high-end MTB grouppo at the time.